 Then-independent Seattle, Washington record label Sub Pop tells WIRED Magazine that they will begin issuing MP3 files of selected bands’ music via a partnership with MP3.com, becoming the world’s first traditional label to release music on MP3.
 The artists who have agreed to allow their music to be downloaded for free are Combustible Edison, Saint Etienne, The Pernice Brothers, and The Murder City Devils.

-• Sony releases ATRAC3, an upgrade of their proprietary ATRAC file compression technology.
+• Sony, off in their own little world, releases ATRAC3, an upgrade of their proprietary ATRAC file compression technology.

 • 1 June 1999